 - WHO/GHWA.
 Cameroon.
 Accessed 13 February 2017.

 - WHO.
 Global health observatory (GHO) data.
 Accessed 13 February 2017.

 - Mitra S, Posarac A, Vick BC.
 Disability and poverty in developing countries: a snapshot from the World Health Survey.
 Accessed 20 March 2017.

 - WHO.
 International Classification of Functioning.
 Accessed 13 February 2017.

 - Ministère de la Santé Publique.
 Cameroun: strategie sectorielle de Sante 2001-2015.
 Accessed 13 February 2017.

 - Moher D, Liberati A, Tetzlaff J, Altman DG, Group P. Preferred reporting items for systematic reviews and meta-analyses: the PRISMA statement.
 PLoS Med.
 2009; 6(7): e1000097.
-PubMed | Google
+PubMed | Google Scholar

 - Gaynes BN, Pence BW, Atashili J, O'Donnell J, Kats D, Ndumbe PM.
 Prevalence and predictors of major depression in HIV-infected patients on antiretroviral therapy in Bamenda, a semi-urban center in Cameroon.
 PLoS One.
 2012;7(7): e41699.
 PubMed | Google Scholar